10 Tips for Visiting the Eiffel Tower (when to do, duration of the visit, etc.)

 Lunch at Madame Brasserie at the Eiffel Tower

-With your lunch reservation at the Madame Brasserie at the Eiffel Tower, you will enjoy a gastronomic experience in one of the most important monuments in the world.
+With your lunch reservation at the Madame Brasserie at the Eiffel Tower, you will enjoy a gastronomic experience at one of the most important monuments in the world.
 You will have priority access and take the lift up to the restaurant, which serves classic French cuisine.

 Dinner at Madame Brasserie at the Eiffel Tower